hzburki/blog/src/notes/ssh/index.md

 ---

-## EC2 Instance Connect
+## **EC2 Instance Connect**

 This is a new feature from the AWS.
-It is only available for Amazon Linux 2 AMIs.
+It is only available for **Amazon Linux 2** AMIs.
 EC2 Instance Connect is a browser based SSH connection which renders puTTy, pem files, obselete.

 To use EC2 Instance Connect just go to the AWS console > EC2 Dashboard > Select your instance > Press _Connect_.
 You'll see 3 radio buttons, choose the **EC2 Instance Connect** option.
 Enter your instance username, which is **ec2-user** and press Connect and that's it.

 You don't have to worry about any keys.
 AWS downloads a temporary key and handles all the steps mentioned above for you.

+--

+## **Beginner Mistakes**

+1. **Connection Timeout**

+   This is probably a Security Group issue.
+Ensure that your Security Group has port 22 open for inbound traffic from anywhere and is correctly assigned to your EC2 instance.

+   > 🚨 **Note:** Most of the times, timeouts (not just for SSH) are related either to Security Groups or a Firewall.

+2. **Permission denied**

+   This can usually mean one of 2 things;

+   1. You are using the wrong security key or not using a security key.
+Please make sure that your EC2 instance configuration has the correct key assigned to it.

+   2. Wrong user!
+Make sure you have started an EC2 instance, and make sure you're using the user **ec2-user**.
+The username cannot be different!

+      This is something you specify when doing ec2-user@<public-ip> (for example: ec2-user@35.180.242.162) in your SSH command or Putty configuration.